Shahana-Baloch/music-player-app/README.md

-# music-player-app
+# my-projects
-This is my first repository which contains music player app
+This is my first repository which contains my projects